ParisX1/CLIdoku/README.md

-# Sudoku Game
+# CLIdoku - A CLI Sudoku Game

-A command-line based Sudoku game written in Python.
-Backtracking algorithm generates Sudoku boards in three sizes:
+CLIdoku enables you to play Sudoku straight from your command-line interface.
+Generate unique boards in three sizes:
 - Small (4 x 4)
 - Normal (9 x 9)
 - Big (16 x 16)